zerojuhao/record/README.md

 2. the thrust (common_thrust) on z

 Due to the presence of air, the friction on x,y,z should be considered.

-**The friction has the opposite direction to the thrust and it also changes with time.
+**The friction has the opposite direction to the thrust and it also changes with time**

 When setting the force on the drone, the force on x,y is the friction and the force on z is the common_thrust.
 So I guess the force on x,y should not be able to accumulate because it is friction which changes with time and could not be accumulated.
 In previouse calculation, self.forces is initialized only once at the beginning of the program.
 If we use this method to calculate the force.